 Provision for Income Taxes.
-The provision for income taxes for the first quarter of 2005 was \$5 million, compared to a \$7 million for the first quarter of 2004.
+The provision for income taxes for the first six months of 2005 was \$11 million, compared to \$17 million for the first six months of 2004.
 Plum Creek has elected to be taxed as a REIT under sections 856-860 of the United States Internal Revenue Code and, as such, is generally not subject to corporate-level income tax.
-However, during the first quarter of 2005 we accrued \$3 million of corporate (built-in gains) income tax associated with the sale of timberlands.
-(See Note 4 of the Notes to Financial Statements).
-Furthermore, the company conducts certain non-REIT activities through various taxable REIT subsidiaries, which are subject to corporate-level income tax.
-These activities include our manufacturing operations, the harvesting and selling of logs, and the development and/or sale of some of our higher and better use timberlands.
+However, during the first six months of 2005 we accrued \$4 million of corporate (built-in gains) income tax associated with the sale of timberlands.
+(See Note 4 of the Notes to Financial Statements of Plum Creek Timber Company, Inc.)